Everybody loves Brazilian Cheese Puffs

 The liquids serve to dissolve the dough and together with the fat help in the gelatinization of the starch (scalding process).
 Many traditional cheese bread recipes take milk, however, milk tends to make the dough softer and harder to work with.

 It acts as an emulsifier, making the mixture more homogeneous, it is also a foaming agent that gives structure to the cheese bread.
-In addition, it helps with colouring and provides proteins, vitamins and minerals.
+In addition, it helps with coloring and provides proteins, vitamins, and minerals.

-Enhances the flavour, if the cheese used is already well-salted, the salt can be dispensed from the recipe.
+Enhances the flavor, if the cheese used is already well-salted, the salt can be dispensed from the recipe.

 To scald or not to scald the starch?

 According to traditional methods, the starch needs to be scalded in order to get gelatinized, which improves digestibility and makes it more aerated.
 Many modern cheese bread recipes skip this step, but in my opinion, it is worth scalding the starch to get a better result.

 Our cheese bread recipe is made with a mix of starch (sour and sweet starch), the result is a crispy cheese bread on the outside and soft on the inside.
 Now that you know the role of each ingredient, you can make any adjustments you want.
 To tell you the truth, it is difficult to go very wrong!

 And the good news is, you can freeze it so that you can bake your homemade cheese bread at anytime you want.